The following readings will increase your Confidence:

 Next time you have an anxiety-related moment in a tough match, just read a passage from your “peace” book.
 This practice will help you stay calm in times of high stress and pressure.

-Chapter 2: Choose Your Attitude
+Chapter 2: Choose to Be Confident

 “At the end of the day, you battle yourself the most”